dwjoyce/pythonbook/chapters/Walking along data.rst

 Even shorter than before, now that we are using the ``range`` function to do the work for us.
 Usually, it just takes one argument - the number of integers that you want.
 If you pass in ``5``, you get back ``[0, 1, 2, 3, 4]``, that is, 5 numbers starting with 0.
 If you pass in ``1000``, you get a list of a 1000 numbers, from 0 to 999.

-.. note:: In programming generally, we like to start from 0 and not from 1, just like when indexing lists.
+.. note:: In programming generally, we like to start from 0 and not from 1, just like when indexing lists, or using ``random.randrange``.
 We count up to an end point, but since we usually count from 0, we do not include the end point in our range.

 If you don't want to start from 0, then you need to pass in two numbers - a start point and an end point.
 For example, if you want the numbers between 100 and 200, you simply ask for ``range(100, 200)``.
 For numbers between -100 and 50, you ask for ``range(-100, 50)``.